 Holidays during term time - only in exceptional circumstances will the school agree to a leave of absence in term time.
-Parents are asked to complete a holiday form requesting permission to take their pupil on holiday giving a reason why it should be considered 'exceptional reasons'
+Parents are asked to complete a holiday form requesting permission to take their child on holiday.

 Religious Observance - a maximum of three days absence is allowed for religious observance.